CMaheshBL/spring-petclinic/readme.md

 **Steps:**

 The current testing is done on Windows 11 OS.
+  - Register in JFrog cloud https://jfrog.com/start-free/
+      - In Artifactory create a repository using pre-built setup - Maven and Docker
-  - Have Docker Desktop installed
+  - Have Docker Desktop installed.
   - Ensure Docker Engine is running.
       - If not then go to the folder where docker is installed. cd "C:\Program Files\Docker\Docker\"
       - run this command DockerCli.exe -SwitchDaemon